 Isabelle Torrance was post-doctoral fellow on the Leverhulme Trust-funded Oath Project at the University of Nottingham from 2004 to 2007, which culminated in the publication of Oaths and Swearing in Ancient Greece (2014), co-edited with Alan Sommerstein.
 Before that she obtained her PhD, on Euripides' Iphigenia among the Taurians (supervised by Judith Mossman), from Trinity College Dublin in 2004.

-She is currently Associate Professor of Classics at the University of Notre Dame, and is working on Irish adaptations of Greek tragedy.
+She was previously Associate Professor of Classics at the University of Notre Dame, and is now Associate Professor, Aarhus Institute of Advanced Studies, Aarhus University, Denmark.
+She is working on Irish adaptations of Greek tragedy.
 She is a contributor to the Encyclopaedia of Greek Comedy.

 , Department of Classical and Archaeological Studies, University of Kent